kcech/sentilo-docs-test/docs/clients/arduino_client.rst

    sensor.location = "41,385063 2,1734034";

-And before invoking the Sentilo API Rest platform, the SentiloClient library tansforms this object in a JSON message like this:
+And before invoking the Sentilo API Rest platform, the SentiloClient library transforms this object in a JSON message like this:

 .. code:: json